In the United States, insurance provides access to health care. For example, it can cover or offset the costs of cancer care.

 What happens if Jasmine has another identical surgery within the same year?
 She already paid her deductible.
-So she would have only the co-insurance payment, which is $2,000 because $10,000 x 20% = $2,000.
+Thus, she would have only the co-insurance payment.
+That would be $2,000 because $10,000 x 20% = $2,000.

 Some medical expenses not covered by insurance can be deducted from federal income taxes.

 Examples of potentially tax-deductible expenses are: